ViacomInc/data-point/packages/data-point/README.md

 ### <a name="reducer-collection-mapping">Collection Mapping</a>

-Adding `[]` at the end of an entity reducer will map the given entity to each result of the current `acc.value` if `value` is a collection.
+Adding `[]` at the end of an entity reducer will map the given entity to each result of the current `value` if `value` is a collection.
 If the value is not a collection, the entity will ignore the `[]` directive.

 <details>
   <summary>Reducer Collection Mapping Example</summary>